statpages/statpages.github.io/README.md

     git config --global user.email johndoe@example.com

 That set You are ready for cloning.
-I recon that You are running a local internet server for testing before deploying (i.e. You do not edit directly on the server)?
+I recon that You are running a local internet server for testing before deploying (i.e. You do not edit directly on the server?)
 If, cd to Your document root, else go (create) eg. C:/Documents/www

+    cd \Documents
+    mk www
+    cd www

 Now run: